rosneru/Superlists-2/README.md

 ## Activate the virtual environment from Git Bash

 From page 160 of the book, Git Bash is required on Windows to use the staging server.
 Activating the virtual environment then goes like this:

     $ source /C/Users/{user-account}/.virtualenvs/webapp-env/Scripts/activate

+After first activation of Git Bash verify that django and selenium are installed in the needed version:

+  pip install "django==3.2" "selenium<4"

 Then you can enter the development directory and run the functional
 tests: